9.2 Administration and governance

 THE FLEMISH YOUTH COUNCIL

-There are UN youth representatives for youth and sustainable development who can speak on the behalf of Flanders in those forums.
+There is a youth representative for Europe that takes part in gatherings of the members of the European Youth Forum.
+There are UN youth representatives for youth and sustainable development who can speak on the behalf of Flanders in these forums.
 They work around global themes such as sustainability and human rights and they represent Flemish children and young people in international UN-forums such as the third committee meeting of the General Conference, the Commission for Social Development and the High-Level Political Forum on Sustainable Development.

 The international youth representatives of the Flemish Youth Council are supported by the Ambrassade (see 5.3).
-It is an association recognised and subsidised by the Flemish Government and also responsible for development, support and provision of information to the youth sector.
+This is an association recognised and subsidised by the Flemish Government and also responsible for the development, support and provision of information to the youth sector.

-The youth organisation Globelink runs the simulation project ‘KRAS’ in the last two years of secondary school.
+The youth organisation Globelink runs the simulation project ‘KRAS’.
+This is a discussion and role-playing game for third-grade secondary school students.
+Throughout Flanders, young people gather in their free time to debate global issues with their peers.
+Discussion and their own opinions are central to this.
+Every school year, a new annual theme with a global slant is used to introduce young people to the world of democracy and debate.
 The students take on the role of a certain country or stakeholder and debate a specific sustainable development topic (e.g. power relations in 2018-2019) from that perspective.
 At the end of the school year, the Flemish Parliament invites the students to a big closing colloquium.

-The Aanstokerij is a non-profit youth organisation that consciously chooses game as an educational tool.
+The Aanstokerij is a non-profit youth organisation that consciously chooses games as an educational tool.
 For more than 40 years now, Aanstokerij has been developing, producing, facilitating and distributing educational games.
-The educational games inform and sensitise children, youngsters and adults about different social issues such as democracy, intercultural learning, north south problems, the environment and social skills.
+The educational games inform and sensitise children, youngsters and adults about different social issues such as democracy, intercultural learning, north-south problems, the environment and social skills.

-JNM (Jeugdbond voor Natuur en Milieu) is a youth organisation for Nature and Environment.
+JNM (Jeugdbond voor Natuur en Milieu) is a youth organisation engaged in environmental issues.
 JNM focuses on young people between the ages of 7 and 26 who are interested in nature.
 It is also a youth organisation for and by young people.
 Fun and games form a large part of the organisation.

 Tumult is a youth organisation and encourages young people to meet each other, across borders.
 Tumult learns young people to deal with conflicts in a constructive manner and stimulates young people to be critical.
 By doing so, Tumult wants to strive towards a peaceful world together with children and young people.